 Kediaman Siswa Jaya (KSJ) is situated at Setapak Jaya which is 2km from UTMKL and could accommodate 3000 students.
 Bus service is provided for students to go to the campus from 6.45am to 10.45 pm.
 There are also food court, mosque, minimart, laundry, mini cinema, and sports facilities provided for students.

 Transportation

 Bus service is provided from KSJ to the main campus according to students' lectures timetable.
-The journey from KSJ to UTMKL takes about 20 minutes.
+The journey from KSJ to UTMKL takes about 20 minutes positive moral values among students and staff.

 Sports and Recreation